top of page

 Artist responsibilities

-Beyond the mounting the exhibition, the Artist in Residence will be expected to make themselves available to host class visits to the exhibition.
+Beyond the mounting the exhibition, the Artist in Residence will be expected to make themselves available to host class visits to the exhibition during the time they are in residence in September 2024.
 They will also be the featured speaker at one of the Centre’s famed Monday Night Seminars, running a single 2-hour workshop on a topic of their choosing for students and faculty.
-The Artist will also deliver a public artist’s talk or lecture related to the work sometime January–April 2024, and to work with the Director of the Centre to prepare this talk for publication.
+The Artist will also deliver a public artist’s talk or lecture related to the work sometime in April 2025, and will work with the Director of the Centre to prepare this talk for publication.
 The Artist will also license the Centre to use documentation of the exhibition in Centre publications and publicity.

 Eligibility